dwrolvink/testgrav/pages/04.grav-learn4/02.installing-learn4/docs.md

 You'll need to install a couple of packages to get the Learn4 theme to appear as in the offical doc.

 #### Prism
 Install Prism Hightlighter via the admin panel, and enable it.
-Set linenumbers and commandline to enabled.
+Set linenumbers to enabled.
 Then, you can use the following in your code:
 ```bash
 [`prism classes="language-bash"] git push [`/prism]